 - Indoor and outdoor tourist attractions are opened.
 Casinos, zoos and botanical gardens can let visitors in, both interiors and exteriors.
 Museums, galleries, libraries, exhibition halls are opened,

 - Taxi drivers are no longer obliged to have a barrier between the driver and clients in their cars.
 The government also cancelled the 15-minute compulsory break between individual clients.
-Air conditioning is allowed,
+Air conditioning is allowed,s,

-- Cinemas, theatres and other mass events are allowed,
+- Cinemas, theatres are open

 - At cultural events, it will be possible to have a chessboard form of seating instead of having a two-meter distance.
 Between individual visitors, at least one seat has to be empty.
 Artists are not required to have a COVID-19 test,